sct/overseerr/docs/support/faq.md

 ### I receive 409 or 400 errors when requesting a movie or tv show!

-**A:** Verify your are running radarr and sonarr v3.
-Overseerr was developed for v3 and is not currently backward compatible.
+**A:** Verify you are running Radarr and Sonarr v3.
+Overseerr was developed for v3 and is not currently backward-compatible.

 ### How do I keep Overseerr up-to-date?